-You should always attach chains between your vehicle and your trailer.
+Always attach chains between the vehicle and the trailer.
 Cross the safety chains under the tongue of the trailer to help prevent the tongue from contacting the road if it becomes separated from the hitch.
-Always leave just enough slack so you can turn with your rig.
+Always leave just enough slack so the rig can turn.
 Never allow safety chains to drag on the ground.